Six Phase Soil Heating

 Applicability

 SPSH has been demonstrated to enhance removal of VOCs and SVOCs in unsaturated clay-rich soils.
-Bench-scale tests demonstrated that SPSH is effective on lower volatility compounds.
+Bench-scale tests have demonstrated that SPSH is effective on lower volatility compounds.

 Technology Development Status